iraadit/template_cpp/doc/cmake/line_limit.rst

 When configuring with ``-DLINE_LIMIT:BOOL=ON`` target ``line_limit`` will be added.
 The target will invoke the ``line_limit.sh`` script.

+When also configuring with ``-DWERROR:BOOL=ON`` a nonzero exit code will be returned if at least one line does not pass the checks.

 Used to enforce line limits for all files in the repository.
 The script provides options to exclude files and lines from checking.